kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Batch processor configured with a batch size `1024` to avoid hit grpc client payload size limit during metric are exported to the gateway instances.
 Default batch size of `8192` was over the default grpc client payload limit of `4MByte`.

-Following ConfigMap contains all configuration adjustment for metric agent as well as prometheus receiver configuration changes, this configuration should be used as reference to implements telemetry manager changes.
+The following ConfigMap contains all configuration adjustments for the metric agent, as well as the Prometheus receiver configuration changes.
+This configuration should be used as reference to implement Telemetry manager changes.

 ```yaml
 apiVersion: v1